African humid period: Research issues

 While the precipitation changes since the last glacial cycle are well established, the magnitude and timing of the changes are unclear.
 Depending on how and where measurements and reconstructions are made, different beginning dates, ending dates, durations and precipitation levels have been determined for the African humid period.
 The amounts of precipitation reconstructed from paleoclimate records and simulated by climate modelling are often inconsistent with each other; in general, the simulation of the Green Sahara is considered a problem for earth system models.
+There is more evidence of the late phase of the AHP than its beginning.
 Erosion of lake sediments and carbon reservoir effects make it difficult to date when they dried up.
 Vegetation changes by themselves do not necessarily indicate precipitation changes, as changes in seasonality, plant species composition and changes in land use also play a role in vegetation changes.
 Isotope ratios such as the hydrogen/deuterium ratio that have been used to reconstruct past precipitation values likewise are under the influence of various physical effects, which complicates their interpretation.
 Most records of Holocene precipitation in eastern Africa come from low altitudes.

 Terminology

-The term "African humid period" was coined in 2000 by deMenocal et al..
-Earlier humid periods are sometimes known as "African humid periods" and a number of dry/wet periods have been defined for the Central Africa region.
+The term "African humid period" (AHP) was coined in 2000 by Peter B. de Menocal et al. Earlier humid periods are sometimes known as "African humid periods" and a number of dry/wet periods have been defined for the Central Africa region.
 In general, these types of climate fluctuations between wetter and drier periods are known as "pluvials" and "interpluvials", respectively.
-Because the AHP did not affect all of Africa, Williams et al. 2019 recommended that the term be dropped, and some researchers have specified "North African humid period" and "Northern African humid period".
+The term "Green Sahara" is frequently used to describe the AHPs.
+Because the AHP did not affect all of Africa, some scientists have instead used and recommended "North African humid period" and "Northern African humid period".